meowrescue/meowrescue/README.md

 The site is automatically deployed to Netlify when changes are pushed to the main branch.
 The static site generation happens during the build process.

+### Environment Variables

+The following environment variables must be set in the Netlify dashboard:

+- `VITE_SUPABASE_URL` - Your Supabase project URL
+- `VITE_SUPABASE_ANON_KEY` - Your Supabase anonymous key

+For local development, create a `.env` file in the root directory with these variables.
+An example file `.env.example` is provided as a template.

+### Secrets Management

+This project is configured to handle Supabase credentials securely:

+1. All credentials are sourced from environment variables
+2. No hardcoded credentials in any source files
+3. Netlify's secrets scanning is configured to ignore specific paths where environment variables might be embedded during the build process

+If you encounter build failures related to secrets scanning, check the following:
+- Ensure all credentials are properly set as environment variables in Netlify
+- Verify that no hardcoded credentials exist in the codebase
+- Check the `netlify.toml` configuration for proper secrets scanning settings

 ## Project Structure

 - `src/pages/` - Page components